 Windows Deployment Services vs. Microsoft Deployment Toolkit

-As you know, Windows Deployment Services does exactly one thing: It deploys prebuilt Windows images to devices.
-The Microsoft Deployment Toolkit, on the other hand, helps you customize your image with drivers, operating systems, and software.
-You use WDS to fire up your computers and get them ready for deployment.
-Then, you use MDT to customize the image that gets pushed to those computers.
-Many sysadmins use WDS and MDT together to image machines in their environments.
+Just remember: You use WDS to fire up your computers and get them ready for deployment.
+Then, you used to use MDT to customize the image that got pushed to those computers.
+Many sysadmins used WDS and MDT together to image machines in their environments.

 Computer imaging with SmartDeploy